microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

 Step 3: Azure function passes the context information to Open AI Engine to convert the user context information prompt to SQL Query.

-Step 4: The Azure function passes the generated SQL query text and executes the query on Azure SQL database.
+Step 4: The Azure function passes the generated SQL query text and executes the query on the Azure SQL database.

-Step 5: The query is executed on SQL database and results are returned to Azure function.
+Step 5: The query is executed on the SQL database and results are returned to the Azure function.

-Step 6: Azure function returns the results to end user.
+Step 6: The Azure function returns the results to the end user.
 ### Azure services deployment

 ## Task 1: Deploy Azure OpenAI Model and Configure Azure Function App.